Season 2, Episode 4:

 - Invisibility Cloak: T'raltixx's device, although the crew are warned that it might explode if used for any longer than a few seconds.

-- Just A Flesh Wound: D'Argo's leg-shot.
+- Just a Flesh Wound: D'Argo's leg-shot.

-- Luckily My Shield Will Protect Me: Aeryn offers Crichton a shield she fashioned out of the hull of her Prowler, apparently strong enough to withstand T'raltixx's laser blasts.
+- Luckily, My Shield Will Protect Me: Aeryn offers Crichton a shield she fashioned out of the hull of her Prowler, apparently strong enough to withstand T'raltixx's laser blasts.

 - My Death Is Just the Beginning: Moments before being skewered by Cricthon, T'raltixx rails on about his brethren will swarm the galaxy.
 Sadly, we have seen nothing of T'raltixx's Leviathan-hijacking comrades since this episode.
+Of course, the crew would probably not be stupid enough to ever let another of T'raltixx's species on board again.

 - Nice Job Fixing It, Villain: Rygel blatantly disregarding Crichton's instructions to leave the invisibility device on for only 10 seconds.
 Had T'raltixx not blasted the wire, Crichton might very well have blown himself up.